TEACHER, TRAVELLER, TALKER: A tribute to Peter McSheffrey

 When I asked, he would give me tips on visual art and how to make my drawings look real, but I never had to ask for his advice on the other stuff — taxes, investing, networking and resumes.

-Uncle Peter always had a way of pushing this information on me whether I was ready to receive it or not.
+Peter always had a way of pushing this information on me whether I was ready for it or not.
 Sometimes, I felt overwhelmed and intimidated, but I know it was because he knew what he was talking about and he wanted me to know it too.

 When I came back from West Africa and started my career, I thought I had accomplished enough for the time being, and earned at least, a temporary break.

 But that wasn’t what Peter had in mind for me.

 He pushed and he pushed.
 He wanted me to do everything in my power to ensure my own success.
 He wanted me to reach my full potential because he loved me.

 My Dad frequently called him the smartest man he had ever known.
 When I was younger, all I knew was that my brother and I would often plot ways to give Uncle Peter a life-changing wedgie.